Settings wishing to apply for this funding can follow the relevant links below.

 A key priority within the draft SEND Strategy is to improve the inclusion of children with SEND within mainstream schools.

-The Council has identified the need to develop support for children with Autistic Spectrum Condition (ASC) and Social Emotional and Mental Health Needs (SEMH).
+The Council has therefore identified the need to develop support for children with SEMH and/or ASC within mainstream schools.